Pujitha-Reddy/prometheus-grafana-project/README.md

-# Project 5 — Monitoring with Prometheus + Grafana on Kubernetes
+# Monitoring with Prometheus + Grafana on Kubernetes

 ## Overview
 Set up a complete monitoring stack on AWS EKS using Prometheus and Grafana.